-- Add in a tsp of ghee/oil and knead for 2 mins.
+- Add in a tsp of ghee / cooking oil and knead for 2 mins.
 Cover the dough with a muslin cloth and let it rest for at least 15 mins.

-- I added al the ingredients together though.
+- I added all the ingredients together though.

 - When ready to make the pooris, knead the dough once again and divide it into equal balls.